2000 United States Senate election in Missouri: Results

 Despite his death, Carnahan won by a margin of approximately fifty thousand votes.
-He was the first person ever posthumously elected to the United States Senate.
-Hence, John Ashcroft became the first ever U.S. Senate candidate, incumbent or otherwise, to be defeated by a dead person.
+He was the first person posthumously elected to the United States Senate.
+Therefore, John Ashcroft became the first ever U.S. Senate candidate, incumbent or otherwise, to be defeated by a deceased person.
 A professor of political science at the University of Missouri commented that the incumbent Senator lost the election because his candidacy was "overwhelmed" by a campaign of "emotion and symbolism."